Tenant Partitioning in Cisco Unity Connection 10.x

 - SAML SSO (Security Assertion Markup Language Single Sign-On) access feature in Unity Connection 10.0(1) and later releases are not supported with tenant partitioning.

-- Multi-tenancy mode is turned ON if there is any non-tenant user.
+- Multi-tenancy mode is not turned ON if there is any non-tenant user.

 - Each object of tenant (like call handlers, directory handlers) should be mapped to object related to that tenant only.